-6.2.4 Committees
+6.2.3 Committees

-For managing the activities of the Program, the Academic Board has full autonomy to activate Committees for specific subjects under the coordination of a responsible member.
-The role of the Committees, their composition, any duration and/or renewal modalities, approved by the Academic Board, are published on the Program's website.
+- 1. For managing the activities of the Program, the Academic Board has full autonomy to activate Committees for specific subjects under the coordination of a responsible member.
+The role of the Committees, their composition, any duration and/or renewal modalities, approved by the Academic Board, are published on the Program's website. - 2.
+Committees are appointed by the Coordinator and approved by the Academic Board at the first meeting following appointment. - Renunciation of the appointment must be explicit and reasoned and, as provided in Article 6.1.1., clause may be grounds for exclusion from the Academic Board.